You are here

 A dual degree program is defined as a graduate student’s pursuit of any two graduate degrees concurrently, with the exception of two PhD programs.
 A dual degree program can be the concurrent pursuit of a master’s degree and any other graduate degree (master’s, PhD, or a professional doctorate) or a PhD and a professional doctorate.
 The dual program does not apply to students pursuing a master’s and a PhD in the same graduate program.
 Students cannot pursue two PhD programs concurrently at Ohio State.

 Program of Study.
 The student and advisor(s) in each graduate degree program plan an integrated course of study to satisfy the requirements of both degree programs.
-The Application for Dual Degree Program Plan must be completed and submitted to the Graduate School within one semester or term of planning the integrated course of study with both advisors via GRADFORMs.
+The Application for Dual Degree Program Plan must be completed and submitted to the Graduate School via GRADFORMS at least one semester or term prior to the semester or term in which one or both degrees are awarded.
 Per the dual degree being pursued, students must also abide by all other rules and requirements for doctoral degree programs (

 Credit Hours.
 Students must satisfy the credit hour requirements for each degree program.
 A minimum of 50 percent of the hours counted toward the credit hour requirement for each degree must be unique to that degree and cannot be used for dual credit.
 The Graduate Studies Committee of either program may establish a minimum higher than 50 percent.
 Dual degree students who also pursue a certificate program (